5267/ML/type-of-algorithms/README.md

 #### 5.2 Boosting, How does it work?
 <u>Definition:</u> The term ‘Boosting’ refers to a family of algorithms which converts **weak** learner to **strong** learners.

+**Boost vs Bagging**
+Boosting algorithms play a crucial role in dealing with bias variance trade-off.
+Unlike bagging algorithms, which **only controls for high variance** in a model, boosting controls both the aspects (bias & variance), and is considered to be more effective.

 Let’s understand this definition in detail by solving a problem of spam email identification:

 How would you classify an email as SPAM or not?
 Like everyone else, our initial approach would be to identify ‘spam’ and ‘not spam’ emails using following criteria.
 If: